 Mr. Wong is also an avid antiques collector.
 He keeps a stock of old drink bottles.
 He was thorough to talk about this particular olive-shaped bottle which also resembles a hand grenade.
 According to him, this bottle was made in Hong Kong more than a hundred years ago!

 Mr. Wong is also a sharp shooter.
-He used this "bullets" rolled from old cigarette boxes and rubber band to get rid off the home lizards in his coffee shop.
+He used this "bullets" rolled from cut pieces of old cigarette boxes and propelled by rubber band to get rid off the home lizards in his coffee shop.
 Old timers who are familiar with this gadget would remember its name - "Lastic".
 His shop is now lizard free.
 But he said he had faced criticism from animal lovers for such act.
-His answer was: "Do you like to eat in an environment where there is a chance of having animal droppings landed on you of your food items or otherwise?"
+He "silenced" them with this typical answer: "Do you like to eat in an environment where there is a chance of having animal droppings landed on you of your food items or otherwise?"

 On our way out of this town, we were held up for more than 5 minutes just to wait for this goods train to pass through.